siplasplas/gemini-commander/README.md

 pacman -S mingw-w64-x86_64-extra-cmake-modules  # For MSYS2
 ```

+## Unicode search with ICU

+This project uses ICU (International Components for Unicode) to provide:

+- full Unicode case folding (case-insensitive comparisons),
+- diacritic-insensitive matching (accent stripping),
+- better cross-language behavior than simple ASCII-only normalization.

+### Installing ICU on Debian/Ubuntu

+Use the system packages:

+    sudo apt-get update
+    sudo apt-get install libicu-dev

+This installs ICU headers and libraries (uc, i18n, etc.).

+### CMake integration

+In your `CMakeLists.txt`, add:

+    find_package(ICU REQUIRED COMPONENTS uc i18n)

+    target_link_libraries(your_target
+        PRIVATE
+            ICU::uc
+            ICU::i18n
+    )

+Make sure `your_target` is replaced with the actual target name of your application (e.g. `filemanager`, `gui`, etc.).

+After that, ICU headers like `<unicode/unistr.h>` and `<unicode/translit.h>` will be available to your C++ code, and the linker will pick up the corresponding libraries automatically.

 ## Building

 To build the project, you need CMake, Ninja or Make, a C++ compiler supporting C++20,